t-ski/rapidjs--components/README.md

 ### Slotted content

 To tell the custom component where to place inner HTML passed to a related instance, use slot tags.
-The slotted content behaviour and any related functionality (such as styling slotted elements) completely resembles the standard behaviour.\
+The slotted content behavior and any related functionality (such as styling slotted elements) completely resembles the standard behavior.\
 \
 Read more about [component markup and slots](https://www.webcomponents.org/specs#the-shadow-dom-specification).